A learning community where everyone can flourish.

 Performing Arts is the home to Dance, Drama and Music and integrated Performing Arts.
 Performing Arts helps to develop a social awareness and ultimately develops the confidence and skills of young people.

 At Key Stage 3 students follow Performance Studies, which includes Dance and Drama and Music.

-The Performing Arts department offer a large range of extra-curricular activities to students including dance club, singing lessons, Rock challenge club, open door music jam, Choir, Rock School, Performing Arts club, Peripatetic tuition from County music service, as well as GCSE Portfolio clinics.
-Students are also given the opportunity to take part in the KS3 or KS4 showcase and can take part in the school musical.
+The Performing Arts department offer a large range of extra-curricular activities to students including dance club, Rock Challenge club, open door music jam, Performing Arts club, TEA Shakesfest Company, Peripatetic tuition from County Music Service, as well as BTEC Portfolio clinics.
+Students are also given the opportunity to take part in the KS3 or KS4 showcases and can take part in the school musical at Christmas.

 As well as the extra curricular activities students are also able to take part in theatre trips and Eastbourne Youth Radio.

 A full range of resources and equipment is available for each of the sports taught at KS3 and KS4 and facilities are excellent, including a 3G astro-turf surface, a sports hall, the Academy hall, a weights room, two squash courts, four tennis courts, a dance studio and the Academy field area.
 Students are required to wear full PE kit for all lessons.

 Twelve different sports modules are taught at KS3 including Football, Basketball, Athletics, Gymnastics, Dance, OAA and Netball.
 Cultural Games is taught and Leadership is offered.

 At present The Eastbourne Academy is only offering single award AQA GCSE in Physical Education.